 Megan: Creating networking opportunities can be the hardest part of doing an event virtually.
 What’s your experience?
 Do you have any tips?

-Udi: In events of size, we don’t use Zoom, we use a dedicated platform called Hopin.
+Udi: In events of size, we don’t use Zoom, we use another events platform.
 This allows us at least two ways of getting smaller groups to interact.
 The first way is through breakout sessions, where we try to get birds of a feather in the same room for discussions.
 We’ve done up to 14 concurrent break-out rooms and we bring in moderators to get the conversation started and keep it going.
 This allows us to keep groups small and the conversation relevant and valuable.
 The other way we approach it is to set aside two or three networking sessions a day.
 When you go to the networking area, it will pair you up based on your job title with someone else from a different company and it will give you five minutes for time to chat.
 For instance, if you and I have a similar job title and are available to chat now, it might pair us up.
 I meet like a dozen people every time I go into that area and I’ve talked with some really interesting people – investors, customers, other marketers, etc. It really replicates a lot of the lost experience of being at an actual field event, where you might leave a session and start talking to the person next to you.
 We’ve found that you can still achieve this online – which is really cool.

 Megan: We’ve talked about category creation, taking on the future of field sales and maintaining the edge on creating the best in the business virtual experience.
 Is there another strategic imperative you’re working on going into next year?